C-DAC-Bengaluru/Qniverse/quantum-algorithm-developments/Deterministic Quantum Search/README.md

 ## Running the Code

 These OpenQASM files represent standard quantum circuits and can be executed on various quantum simulators and platforms.
 They are fully compatible with environments like **Qiskit** and can be seamlessly imported and evaluated on **Qniverse: A Unified Quantum Computing Platform**.

-## Citation
-If you use this code or build upon the deterministic search algorithm, please cite the original manuscript:

-> Mishra, H., Balasubramanyam, A., & Raghava, G. N. (2026). *Deterministic Quantum Search for Arbitrary Initial Success Probabilities*.
-Quantum Technology Group, Centre for Development of Advanced Computing (C-DAC), Bangalore, India.